ibrahim-elshar/gym-windy-gridworlds/README.rst

 Stochastic Windy Gridworld is as described above.
-However, the effect of the wind "if there is any" is stochastic, sometimes varying by 1 from the mean value given for each column.
+However, the effect of the wind "if there is any" is stochastic, sometimes varying by 1 from the value given for each column.
 By default, the probabilities are set uniformly such that a third of the time you move one cell according to the wind values as above, but also a third of the time you move one cell above that, and another third of the